madhan1310/nyc-yellow-taxi-data-analysis/README.md

 Contents:
 The repository contains the following:
+1. NYC Yellow Taxi trips data in csv.
-SQL code to import, clean and transform the raw CSV data Queries to analyze the data and derive insights Summary of key findings from the analysis
+2. SQL code to import, clean and transform the raw CSV data Queries to analyze the data and derive insights.
+3. Summary of key findings from the analysis.
-Tables and visualizations created in Tableau
+4. Tables and visualizations created in Tableau.
-Jupyter notebook walking through the analysis steps

 Key Insights:
-Most taxi rides occur during weekday rush hours, with different traffic patterns on weekends Manhattan generates majority of the taxi trips
+1. Most taxi rides occur during weekday rush hours, with different traffic patterns on weekends.
+2. Manhattan generates majority of the taxi trips.
-Short trips within a borough are most common, followed by trips between boroughs Average fare per mile is higher during nights and weekends Manhattan fares are highest, while outer borough fares are lower
+3. Short trips within a borough are most common, followed by trips between boroughs.
+4. Average fare per mile is higher during nights and weekends.
+5. Manhattan fares are highest, while outer borough fares are lower.

 Future Work:
 Potential areas for further analysis:
-Analyze data from other months and years for comparison Incorporate weather data to identify effects on taxi ridership Build predictive models for taxi demand
+1. Analyze data from other months and years for comparison.
+2. Incorporate weather data to identify effects on taxi ridership.
+3. Build predictive models for taxi demand.
-Compare taxi usage with other transport modes like rideshare services
+4. Compare taxi usage with other transport modes like rideshare services.